Recycling, Waste + Composting

 Waste is collected from common spaces, offices and dining facilities daily.
 This is then brought to trash compactor for on-demand hauler pickups.

-The College is introducing single-stream recycling across campus.
-This will allow users to conveniently place all recyclable items, such as newspaper, cardboard, mixed paper, magazines, aluminum and plastic, all in one bin.
+In July 2014, the College introduced single-stream recycling across campus.
+This allows users to conveniently place all recyclable items, such as newspaper, cardboard, mixed paper, magazines, aluminum and plastic, all in one bin.

-Over the summer, the Facilities Department standardized the waste and recycling bins within offices, classrooms and conference spaces as well as the residence halls.
-Each bin will have a sticker to let you know which items go where.
-Similar signage will be placed next to our waste and recycling stations in our public locations.
+As part of this change, the Facilities Department standardized the waste and recycling bins within offices, classrooms and conference spaces as well as the residence halls.
+Each bin has a sticker to let you know which items go where.
+Similar signage is placed next to our waste and recycling stations in our public locations.
 See What + Where Can I Recycle?

-Effective October 1, 2014, the Massachusetts Department of Environmental Protection is expanding its existing waste bans to include organics.
+In October 2014, the Massachusetts Department of Environmental Protection expanded its existing waste bans to include organics.
 This new ban requires any institution that generates at least one ton of organic food waste each week to divert these materials from the solid waste stream.
-In an effort to comply with this new regulation and revitalize Emmanuel's sustainability initiatives, we will also be launching a composting program in the Main Dining Room.
+In an effort to comply with this new regulation and revitalize Emmanuel's sustainability initiatives, we also launched a composting program in the Main Dining Room.

 Please feel free to contact us at firstname.lastname@example.org